fhiso/legacy-format/dates.md

 payload of a `DATE` line, they are passed through to the data model unaltered.

-{.ednote}  Check the above is true once [ELF Serialisation] has been updated.
+{.ednote}  Check the above is accurate once [ELF Serialisation] has been updated, and update the reference.
 Note that this means historical dates *must* appear on `DATE` lines.

 The following *calendar escapes* are defined in {§calendars} of this standard.